abhilashkrishnan/berlin-framework/README.md

 # Berlin Framework
 Light-weight Dependency Injection and MVC Framework.

-#IDE
+#Development
 This is IntelliJ IDEA based project modules.

 #Build
-Current the build is done manually.
+At present the build is done manually.
 Plan to use Gradle soon.

 #Tutorials
 Coming soon!